buildplan/ip-service/README.md

 3. **Run with Docker:**

-Option 1: Default Docker compose file in the repo uses pre-build image from the files in this repo `ghcr.io/buildplan/ip-service:latest`
+**Option 1: Quick Start**: Default Docker compose file in the repo uses pre-build image from the files in this repo `ghcr.io/buildplan/ip-service:latest`

 ```bash
 docker compose up -d